- Practice Areas

-Sadly kids get hurt in a accidents just as frequently as adults do and there is an entire body of law dedicated to dealing with how these claims are handled.
-The laws are designed to prevent parents from intentionally or negligently spending compensation for the child's injuries before the child is 18 years old.
-So how does it work when you child is injured and you want to settle the claim, either with or without a lawyer?
+Sadly kids get hurt in accidents just as frequently as adults do and there is an entire body of law dedicated to dealing with how these claims are handled.
+The laws are designed to prevent parents from intentionally or negligently spending compensation for the child’s injuries before the child is 18 years old.
+So how does it work when your child is injured and you want to settle the claim, either with or without an Atlanta child injury lawyer?

 “However, when the total value of all personal property of the minor is $15,000.00 or less, the natural guardian may receive, hold and use all or part of the personal property for the benefit of the minor without being legally qualified as a conservator to that personal property.”

 In other words, if the settlement is less than $15,000, you can settle the case without being appointed the legally qualified conservator of the child’s case.
 If the gross total of the settlement is more than $15,000 some of the settlement can be allocated to loss of services of the minor and paid directly to the parents.
 This can then reduce the minor’s takedown below the $15,000 threshold, meaning the courts don’t have to get involved.
 The parents should not take more than the child in such a situation.